2chaynz/Dancing-donut-and-cube-in-terminal/README.md

 - Step-by-step breakdowns of the algorithms
 - Detailed comments explaining every concept

+# Advices :

+I recommend checking the Donut script and the PDF file related first for a better understanding of the concepts, before reading those about the cube.

 # Prerequisites :

 - GCC or clang compiler